AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required, because the game's plot and characters are still only minimally sketched.
+To be honest, a lot of imagination is required, because the game's plot and characters are currently very lightly sketched.
-However there is already a lot of replayable fun to be had and gameplay mastery to build, measure with high scores and pit against challenges.
-Contributions of all kinds and feedback are welcome.
+However there are already hours and days of replayable fun to be had and gameplay mastery to build, measure with high scores and pit against challenges.
+Feedback and contributions of all kinds are welcome.

 If the game window is too large for your screen or you experience other technical issues, please consult